-- EDU 1223 Human Development.
-This course is designed to increase students' success in college and in life through a crystallization of the priorities of life. - EDU 1311 Orientation.
-This course is designed to help the freshman adjust to college life.
-It includes a study of personal and social adjustments.
-It teaches effective study habits, reading methods, use of the library, note taking, and report writing, and gives the student guidance in collegiate life.
-(1,1,0) - EDU 1323 Career Education.
+- EDU 1323 Career Education.
 A course designed to assist students in determining career goals through self-awareness and career/education information.
 Students are prepared for the world of work with personal management skills.
 (3,3,0) - EDU 1413 Improvement of Study: College Survival and Study Skills.
 A college survival and study skills course designed to promote student success.
 Major emphases will be on study/learning skills including memory training and listening techniques, career development and decision making, self-esteem, critical thinking, and time management strategies.
-(3,3,0) - EDU 1911, 1921, 2911, 2921 Leadership and Communication Skills I, II, III, IV.
-This course is primarily designed for Student Council members, student workers, resident assistants, and the student recruiting team.
+(3,3,0) - EDU 1811 Leadership and Organization Skills I. A study of leadership styles and skills, roles and functions of officers of student organization.
+Includes parliamentary procedure, communication, conducting effective meetings, and working with volunteers.
+(1,1,0) - EDU 1821 Leadership Organization Skills II.
+This course is designed for ice breakers, traits of members and joiner, non-verbal communication, role functions in groups, time management, stress management, and role of constitution.
+Prerequisite: EDU 1811.
+(1,1,0) - EDU 1831 Leadership and Organization Skills III.
+Experiential roles chairing committees and events, lead decision making techniques, nominal group technique, and consensus building.
+Prerequisite: EDU 1811, EDU 1821.
+(1,1,0) - EDU 1841 Leadership and Organization Skills IV.
+This course is a continuation of activities and events of EDU 1811, EDU 1821, and EDU 1831.
+Prerequisite: EDU 1811, EDU 1821, EDU 1831.
+(1,1,0) - EDU 1911, 1921, 2911, 2921 Leadership and Communication Skills I, II, III, IV.
+This course is primarily designed for Reflection members, student workers, resident assistants, and the student recruiting team.
 Its purpose is to teach leadership skills and give the student a better understanding of the overall operation of the college.
 Among the leadership skills to be taught are listening skills, time management, salesmanship, and information giving techniques.
-(1,1,0) - EDU 1813 Leadership Development I. This course is designed for all students, especially officers of campus and community organizations.
-The primary purpose of the course is to identify and develop effective leadership skills.
-(3,3,0) - EDU 1823 Leadership Development II.
-Role functions in groups, time management, stress management, planning and goal setting, and other skills.
+(1,1,0)

+- EDU 2513 Introduction to Elementary Education.
+An introduction to elementary schools and the role of teachers.
+Study of philosophical thought and inquire in relation to educational assumptions, questions, problems and alternatives.
+Includes a minimum of 40 hours field experience in the elementary schools.
+(3,3,0) - EDU 2613 Introduction to Secondary Education.
+Early field experience in the secondary school, formulation of a basic philosophy of education.
+Includes a minimum of 40 hours field experience in junior and/or senior high schools.
 (3,3,0)